bowen-upenn/Agent_Rationality/README.md

 <img src=tree.png />
 </p>

 Each field of research in the figure above, such as knowledge retrieval or neuro-symbolic reasoning, addresses one or more fundamental axioms for rational thinking.
 These requirements are typically intertwined; therefore, an approach that enhances one aspect of rationality often inherently improves others simultaneously.

-We include all related work in our survey below, categorized by their fields. **Bold fonts are used to mark works that involve multi-modalities.** In their original writings, most existing studies do not explicitly base their frameworks on rationality.
+We include all related work in our survey below, categorized by their fields. **Bold fonts are used to mark work that involve multi-modalities.** In their original writings, most existing studies do not explicitly base their frameworks on rationality.
 Our analysis aims to reinterpret these works through the lens of our four axioms of rationality, offering a novel perspective that bridges existing methodologies with rational principles.

-### Knowledge Retrieval
+## Knowledge Retrieval
 RAG: Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks [Paper](https://arxiv.org/abs/2005.11401) \
 **Minedojo: Building open-ended embodied agents with internet-scale knowledge** [Paper](https://arxiv.org/abs/2206.08853) [Code](https://github.com/MineDojo/MineDojo) \
 ReAct: Synergizing reasoning and acting in language models [Paper](https://arxiv.org/abs/2210.03629) [Code](https://github.com/ysymyth/ReAct) \